 If the perfect fit isn’t apparent, don’t fret—once you apply, we’ll work with you to find an ideal role and location.Learn More

 Team Leaders play the central role in each Camp Galileo camper’s summer experience, managing their own teams of pre-K – 5th graders.
 Generally college students, Team Leaders build team spirit, develop individual relationships with their campers (and their campers’ parents), assist instructors in the classroom and have seemingly limitless amounts of energy.
 Experience leading packs of kids in costume and writing boisterous cheers comes in handy, but isn’t required.
-Check out our Team Leader video.Learn More
+Team Leader positions with shorter summer commitments also available.Learn More

 New in 2014, Innovation Majors at Galileo Summer Quest are limited-release classes in specific subject areas (Minecraft Universe, 3D Design & Printing, DIY Screen Printing and Cool Chemistry).
 Instructors will work with Galileo in the spring to develop curriculum, then test, redesign and re-test curriculum during the summer.
 Collaborators will work with Galileo during the summer months, serving as Assistant Instructors in Innovation Major classrooms, and helping to support the development and redesign of curriculum.Learn More